Garbaz/datafirst_proglang/README.md

 As with the idea of parameters, in writing the function name before the code, we do go against the idea of data-first for the sake of readability, since generally, when looking at a function again at a later point in time, we tend to primarily be interested in it's name and signiature, so it makes sense to have that all in one place.

-An alternative syntax that adheres more strictly to the data-first principle:
+An alternative syntax that adheres more strictly to the data-first principle might look like this:

 ```
 (List) \(n) -> List {